mitterman2/gnome-resizerable-extension/README.md

 A GNOME Shell extension that provides keyboard shortcuts to maximize windows or resize them with configurable margins.

+100% vibe coded - really liking the extension "useless gaps" but missing the ability to resize the useless gapped "fullscreen" window, i started building this extension.
+While Resizerable does not restore the pre-fullscreen window size, it does the next best thing, resizing it to 60% of the screen size anchored in the middle of the screen.

 ## Features

 - **Maximize Window**: Quickly maximize the active window